 Here at ANT, you are in continuous growth, you are expanding your acquaintances about “technologies” and that is just great.

-In order to be more efficient, we applied the scrum methodology, through which we kept track of all the tasks and problems that were encountered during the project.
-That also contributed to the time management part, highlighting the possibility of improving our skills in a constructive way.
+To be more efficient, we applied the scrum methodology, through which we kept track of all the tasks and problems that were encountered during the project.
+That also contributed to the time management part, highlighting the possibility of improving our skills constructively.
 We took into account the smallest details of the workflow and framed them into stories, which in turn were divided into tasks.
 If we move on to the set tasks, estimating and assigning them, this part was pretty cool.
 Over time, we managed to estimate more accurately the working time required for a story, a task.
 As I said, we brought time management skills to a new level.
 We can also talk about the following: how complex a project can be.
-Knowing that all the functionalities were divided into small tasks, that were assigned to us, and which at some point will depend on each other, made me really nervous, though in a good way.
+Knowing that all the functionalities were divided into small tasks, that were assigned to us, and which at some point will depend on each other, made me nervous, though in a good way.
 What do you know about Conflicts?

 1- misunderstanding the task (that means your implementation doesn’t fit)

-2- the solution doesn’t fit anymore, because of the already merged implementations. (the previous changes on the project affected the current implementation, and now we have to solve it in a different way).
+2- the solution doesn’t fit anymore, because of the already merged implementations. (the previous changes on the project affected the current implementation, and now we have to solve it differently).

 “Being a student is easy.
 Learning requires actual work.”— William Crawford